Linus4/eldritchinstinct/eldritch-instinct-srd.md

 - Keep notes to help you remember details and clues from your investigation.

 ### Motivation
-- Characters are confronted with life-threatening violence, mind-breaking revelations and demanding tasks.
+- Investigators are confronted with life-threatening violence, mind-breaking revelations and demanding tasks.
 - Conceive the reason why your character would push on despite all of this.

 ### Agency